Shin Somatics® Moving Consciously

 Sondra Fraleigh founded Eastwest Somatics Institute in 1990 to foster community and to train somatic teachers and therapists.
 Human development — from infant to individual — infuses Shin Somatics® methods.

-Click the link below to see Russell Frampton and Ruth Way's Viridian, accompanying our upcoming book: Moving Consciously, edited by Sondra Fraleigh with chapters by Eastwest Associates.
+Click the link below to see Russell Frampton and Ruth Way's Viridian, accompanying our book: Moving Consciously, edited by Sondra Fraleigh with chapters by Eastwest Associates.

 See our 8 minute video of Expressive Baby Somatics above